All Is Dream

 All Is Dream is the fifth studio album by American rock band Mercury Rev. It was released in the United Kingdom on August 27, 2001, in France on August 28, 2001, and in the United States on September 11, 2001.
 The album's front cover features half of the 1991 painting Breakthrough Dreaming by artist and mystic Jennifer Hathaway.

 Critical reception

 All Is Dream received generally positive reviews from music critics.
-Q listed All Is Dream as one of the best 50 albums of 2001.
+Q listed it as one of the best 50 albums of 2001.

 Track listing

 All songs written by Jonathan Donahue, Sean "Grasshopper" Mackowiak and Jeff Mercel.